mikeohio1026/diablu/trunk/MailMan/resources/README.txt

 /Diablu/Mailman/SendFailed s[s...s]
 Arguments: path, list of devices
 Description: Sent in response to other messages.
-Indicates which devices didn't recieve the content.
+Indicates which devices didn't receive the content.

 /Diablu/Mailman/WrongArguments
 Description: Sent in response to other messages to indicate that the message arguments are incorrect.